-- Disability is a spectrum that encompasses a range of experiences and includes visible and non-visible disabilities, such as chronic illness, mental illness, intellectual disabilities, neurodiversity, speech and learning disabilities, physical disabilities, and more. - Avoid casting people with disabilities as inspirational or placing too much emphasis on "overcoming" a disability. - Use the term preferred by the person: person in a wheelchair versus wheelchair user, deaf versus hard of hearing, disabled versus a person with a disability.
-When in doubt, center the person by using person-first language: person with a disability, person with diabetes.
+- Disability is a spectrum that encompasses a range of experiences and includes visible and non-visible disabilities, such as chronic illness, mental illness, intellectual disabilities, neurodiversity, speech and learning disabilities, physical disabilities, and more. - Avoid casting people with disabilities as inspirational or placing too much emphasis on "overcoming" a disability. - Avoid terms that equate terrorism and crime with mental illness, such as calling someone "crazy," "a maniac," or "psycho."

-- Avoid terms that equate terrorism and crime with mental illness, such as calling someone "crazy," "a maniac," or "psycho." - Avoid covering a story about a person with a disability in a way that treats the person as a villain, a hero, an idiot, or another stereotype.
+Avoid covering a story about a person with a disability in a way that treats the person as a villain, a hero, an idiot, or another stereotype.